All our readings take place at the Shakespeare and Sons bookshop in Prague´s Old Town.

 Reading and Q&A with Joshua Mensch (7.9., 7:30pm)

 Joshua Mensch is a poet and one of the founding editors of B O D Y. His poems have appeared in Plume, Brick, The Collagist, Smartish Pace, and elsewhere.
-He is the author of BECAUSE, a book-length poem forthcoming from W.W.
-Norton & Co. in 2018.
+He is the author of BECAUSE (W.W.
+Norton & Co. in 2018.)
 He lives in Prague, Czech Republic.

 Founding director of the Prague Summer Program, Richard Katrovas is the author of eight collections of poetry, among them Dithyrambs (Carnegie Mellon, 1998), Prague Winter (Carnegie Mellon, 2004), Scorpio Rising: Selected Poems (Carnegie Mellon, 2011) and the forthcoming Swastika to Lotus (Carnegie Mellon).
 He is also the author of a book of short stories, Prague, U.S.A.
 (Portals, 1997); a memoir, The Republic of Burma Shave (Carnegie Mellon, 2001); a novel, Mystic Pig (Smallmouth, 2001, Oleander, 2008); and the “anecdotal memoir” The Years of Smashing Bricks (Carnegie Mellon, 2007).
 His most recent book is the memoir-in-essays Raising Girls in Bohemia: Meditations of an American Father (Three Room Press, New York: 2014).
 His poems, essays and stories have appeared widely, and won numerous grants and awards.
 He was editor for Ten Years After the Velvet Revolution: Voices from the Czech Republic (New Orleans Review, Special Double Issue, Spring, 2000).
 Katrovas witnessed the Velvet Revolution on a Fulbright in 1989, and has been a resident of Prague with his three daughters and yogini wife for much of each year since.
 He taught for the University of New Orleans for twenty years, and joined the faculty of Western Michigan University in the fall of 2002.